 Do you have any type of educational agreement in the works?
 I would love to see this film shown in classrooms.

 Oh yeah!
 We have an educational distributor already, Collective Eye.
-This part has actually already begun, so any universities, schools, and nonprofit institutions can get the film - either a screening license of DVD.
+This part has actually already begun, so any universities, schools, and nonprofit institutions can get the film — either a screening license or a DVD.

 So often I feel like the infographics used in documentaries are completely throwaway and just there to fill space.
 Yours were different, though.
 There were some really impactful graphics, especially during the discussion of sex chromosomes, that made it easier to understand the discussion.
 Who was responsible for those?